kirkshoop/async_scope/asyncscope.md

 One option is to have a `async_scope` concept that has many implementations.

-Another option is to have a type that has one implementation per library vender.
+Another option is to have a type that has one implementation per library vendor.

 > **Chosen:** Due to time constraints, this paper proposes a type.